d12frosted/elpa-mirror/gnu/corfu-readme.txt

     disabled).

-  • [Orderless]: Corfu supports completion styles, including the advanced `orderless' completion style, where the filtering expressions are separated by spaces or another character (see `corfu-separator').
+  • [Orderless]: Corfu supports completion styles, including the advanced `orderless' completion style, where the filter expressions are separated by spaces or another character (see `corfu-separator').

   • [Cape]: Provides additional Capf backends and `completion-in-region'